 Focuses on mathematical reasoning and the solving of real-life problems, rather than on routine skills and appreciation.
 Explores some of the most profound ideas in mathematics.
 Topics include number theory, geometry, graph theory, and counting techniques and probability.
-Pre-requisite: MATH 109.
+Pre-requisite: MATH 109 or instructor consent.
 (IAI M1 904) (4 credit, 4 lecture, 0 lab)